 5.4.
 BiP is committed to delivering a quality service to You and BiP’s Customer Services department operate a Helpdesk as part of the Service.
 The Helpdesk is available to Buyers and Suppliers and may be contacted by:

-- Writing to Delta eSourcing Helpdesk, Customer Services, BiP Solutions Limited, Medius, 60 Pacific Quay, Glasgow, G51 1DZ
+c.
+Writing to Delta Helpdesk, Customer Services, BiP Solutions Limited, Medius, 60 Pacific Quay, Glasgow, G51 1DZ;

 6.1.
 Buyers may invite Suppliers to participate in a specific Procurement Exercise:

-- By using the Service to send an invitation to appropriate Suppliers that have registered and been activated on the System as described in this Agreement.
+a.
+By using the Service to send an invitation to appropriate Suppliers who have already registered to receive the Services;

-- By using the Service to send an invitation to appropriate Suppliers that have not yet registered, in which case such Suppliers will be required to register for the Service before access to the Procurement Exercise is granted.
+b.
+By using the Service to send an invitation to appropriate Suppliers that have not yet registered, in which case such Suppliers will be required to register for the Service before access to the Procurement Exercise is granted;

-- By publishing a unique contract reference when publishing the Contract Notice via the Service and which Suppliers may then use to join and participate in the Procurement Exercise, subject to being registered for the Service.
+c.
+By publishing a unique contract reference when publishing a contract notice via the Service and which Suppliers may then use to join and participate in the Procurement Exercise, subject to being registered for the Service.